 Coursework Deadlines

-By the end of 6th Week: establish who your dissertation supervisor will be.
+By the end of 6th Week: Establish who your dissertation supervisor will be.

+Select your Hilary Term option

 By the end of 8th Week: make contact with your Hilary Option tutor.

 A. & B. Core Course: Feminist Theory and Approaches to Feminist Research